This tutorial will have you deploying a Ruby app in minutes.

 $ bundle update puma

-In this step you will install the Heroku Command Line Interface (CLI), formerly known as the Heroku Toolbelt.
-You will use the CLI to manage and scale your applications, to provision add-ons, to view the logs of your application as it runs on Heroku, as well as to help run your application locally.
+In this step you’ll install the Heroku Command Line Interface (CLI).
+You use the CLI to manage and scale your applications, provision add-ons, view your application logs, and run your application locally.

 Once installed, you can use the

 Log in using the email address and password you used when creating your Heroku account:

 $ heroku login Enter your Heroku credentials.
 Email: firstname.lastname@example.org Password:

 Authenticating is required to allow both the